u3a-siteworks-development/u3a-siteworks-documentation/Coding procedures.md

 ## Update server

-The latest release of each plugin is held on an update server.
+The latest published release of each plugin is held on an update server.

 Each plugin uses the plugin update service provided in the Configuration plugin.
 This means that if the update service for Siteworks is changed, only the Configuration plugin needs to be changed.